BLSHEE22/NBA-Researcher/README.md

 https://www.kaggle.com/nathanlauga/nba-games?select=teams.csv

-Each CSV file from the site above must be downloaded and placed into a separate folder inside of the repository folder.
+The CSV files from the site above must be downloaded and placed into a separate folder inside of the repository folder.

 Have fun exploring NBA statistics!